Nordic Biker War: Membership and weaponry

 While there were just two Bandidos chapters in Denmark and a single Hells Angels chapter in Sweden when the war commenced in 1994, each country was home to approximately fifteen independent motorcycle gangs, most of which were aligned with the Hells Angels.
 The recruitment pool for the clubs in Scandinavia consisted of over a thousand outlaw bikers.
 By 1997, the Bandidos' presence in the Nordic countries consisted of approximately 130 members from at least seven chapters, while the Hells Angels' contingent was made up of around 290 members in total from fifteen chapters, with 85 in Sweden, 110 in Denmark, 70 in Norway and 25 in Finland.
 Denmark at the time was home to the highest concentration of motorcycle gang members in Europe and possibly the world, a phenomenon police and sociologists have been unable to explain.

-Between 1994 and 1997, there were at least 36 break-ins at Swedish Army and Danish Home Guard installations; at least 16 Bofors anti-tank missiles, 10 machine guns, around 300 handguns, 67 fully automatic rifles, 205 rifles of various calibres, hundreds of hand grenades and land mines, and 17 kilograms of explosives plus detonators were stolen.
+Between 1994 and 1997, there were at least 36 break-ins at Swedish Army and Danish Home Guard installations; at least 16 Bofors anti-tank rockets, 10 machine guns, around 300 handguns, 67 fully automatic rifles, 205 rifles of various calibres, hundreds of hand grenades and land mines, and 17 kilograms of explosives plus detonators were stolen.
 Police believe the Bandidos or their support clubs were responsible for the majority of the thefts.
 The Danish and Swedish militaries subsequently tightened security.
 The Hells Angels obtained Russian- and Yugoslavian-made rocket launchers as well as surplus machine guns and rifles from former Eastern Bloc countries.
 The conflict saw the use of the Swedish AT4 eight times, and the Russian RPG-22 three times.
 Hand grenades were used four times and a booby trap once.
 Car bombs were utilized three times, while other types of explosives were also used on three occasions.
 The bombs used scaled in size between one and five kilograms.
 Over twenty drive-by shootings also occurred.